Most Frequently Asked Questions about our services and products

 Large neck size

-This is the frontline treatment for sleep apnea: Continuous positive airway pressure (CPAP) therapy.
-It keeps the airway open by gently providing a constant stream of positive pressure air through a mask.
+The frontline treatment is Continuous Positive Airway Pressure (CPAP) therapy, which keeps the airway open by providing a constant stream of positive pressure air through a mask.

 Some people have trouble using a CPAP or Sleep Apnea Machine and then decide to end the treatment before achieving any lasting benefit.
 This is a mistake, as there are many measures that can be taken to ensure the equipment is more comfortable and the adjustment period without a hiccup.

-A prescription from a clinical technologist or Doctor is required.
-Due to the variety and differences in sleep disordered breathing, and cardiovascular complications, a prescription is necessary.
+Yes, a prescription from a clinical technologist or doctor is required due to the variety and differences in sleep-disordered breathing and associated cardiovascular complications.

-Also known as supplemental oxygen, Oxygen therapy is the use of oxygen as a medical treatment.
-This medical treatment can be used for carbon monoxide toxicity, cluster headaches, low blood oxygen and to ensure enough oxygen while inhaled anesthetics are administered.
+Also known as supplemental oxygen, oxygen therapy is the use of oxygen as a medical treatment for conditions like carbon monoxide toxicity, cluster headaches, and low blood oxygen levels.
+It ensures adequate oxygen during the administration of inhaled anesthetics.

 MND Motor Neuron Disease - is any of several neurodegenerative disorders that selectively affect motor neurons, the cells that control voluntary muscles of the body.